Koha-Community/kohadocs/source/tools.rst

 .. _label-add-a-batch-label:

-Add a Batch
+Add a batch
 ''''''''''''''''''''''''''''''''

 Batches can be created in one of two ways.
-The first is to click the 'Create Label Batch' link on the ':ref:`Staged MARC Management <staged-marc-record-management-label>`' page:
+The first is to click the 'Create label batch' link on the ':ref:`Staged MARC management <staged-marc-record-management-label>`' page:

 |image329|